benjaminion/upgrading-ethereum-book/src/book.md

 Each type has a name, an "SSZ equivalent", and a description.
 [SSZ](/part2/building_blocks/ssz) is the encoding method used to pass data between clients, among other things.
 Here it can be thought of as just a primitive data type.

-Throughout the spec, (almost) all integers are unsigned 64 bit numbers, `uint64`, but this hasn't always been the case.
+Throughout the spec, (almost) all integers are unsigned 64-bit numbers, `uint64`, but this hasn't always been the case.

 Regarding "unsigned", there was [much discussion](https://github.com/ethereum/consensus-specs/issues/626) around whether Eth2 should use signed or unsigned integers, and eventually unsigned was chosen.
 As a result, it is critical to preserve the order of operations in some places to avoid inadvertently causing underflows since negative numbers are forbidden.

-And regarding "64 bit", early versions of the spec used [other](https://github.com/ethereum/consensus-specs/commit/4c3c8510d4abf969a7170fce10dcfb5d4df408c8) bit lengths than 64 (a "[premature optimisation](https://wiki.c2.com/?PrematureOptimization)"), but arithmetic integers are now [standardised at 64 bits](https://github.com/ethereum/consensus-specs/pull/1746) throughout the spec, the only exception being [`ParticipationFlags`](#participationflags), introduced in the Altair upgrade, which has type `uint8`, and is really a `byte` type.
+And regarding "64-bit", early versions of the spec used [other](https://github.com/ethereum/consensus-specs/commit/4c3c8510d4abf969a7170fce10dcfb5d4df408c8) bit lengths than 64 (a "[premature optimisation](https://wiki.c2.com/?PrematureOptimization)"), but arithmetic integers are now [standardised at 64 bits](https://github.com/ethereum/consensus-specs/pull/1746) throughout the spec, the only exception being [`ParticipationFlags`](#participationflags), introduced in the Altair upgrade, which has type `uint8`, and is really a `byte` type.

 <a id="table_custom_types"></a>